About me

 As we demonstrated in our recent work, the queueing-theoretical analysis can be leveraged as a powerful tool for optimal design of learning-based access.
 Specifically, based on a Multi-Armed-Bandit (MAB) framework, two random access schemes, MTOA-L with local rewards and MTOA-G with global rewards, are proposed for throughput optimization.
 Though both can achieve the maximum throughput of 1, they have different short-term fairness performance.
 Through identifying the access strategies learned via MTOA-L and MTOA-G and feeding them into the proposed unified queueing-theoretical framework, the throughput-fairness tradeoff of each is characterized and optimized by properly tuning the key parameters.
 The comparison of the optimal tradeoffs shows that MTOA-G is much superior to MTOA-L especially when the number of nodes is large.

-- Based on the unified framework, the delay performance of various random access schemes was characterized in a unified manner, and further optimized by properly tuning the access parameters such as transmission probability of each node.
+• Based on the unified framework, the throughput and delay performance of various random access schemes was characterized in a unified manner, and further optimized by properly tuning the access parameters such as transmission probability of each node.